Kaboupi/d-compose/docs/README_EN.md

 # D-compose 🐳

-A stack of services for practicing Data Engineering / DevOps / DBA.
+A stack of services for practicing Data Engineering.

 The project is configured for a comfortable and quick launch of all services with a single *docker compose* command.